fenago/natural-language-processing-workshop/lab_guides/Lab_4.md

     Note

-    The full solution to this activity can be found on page 391.
+    The full solution to this activity can be found below.

 In this activity, we extracted data from Twitter and loaded it into a pandas DataFrame.
 This data can also be used to analyze tweets and